 - Cocaine has a very short half-life so users will start to experience withdrawal very quickly after stopping.
 There typically are not many physical symptoms but there can be intense agitation, depression, and restlessness.

 - Benzodiazepines like Xanax, Klonopin, and Valium have different half-lives.
-Xanax is shorter-acting and more potent so onset of withdrawal can happen more quickly and symptoms can be more intense when compared with longer-acting Klonopin and Valium.
+Xanax is shorter-acting and more potent so the onset of withdrawal can happen more quickly and symptoms can be more intense when compared with longer-acting Klonopin and Valium.
 The withdrawal effects are usually the same for any of the benzos; panic attacks, anxiety, trouble thinking and concentrating, and muscle twitches.

 - Acute withdrawal from opiates can cause a wide variety of physical symptoms like joint and muscle pain, diarrhea and nausea, stomach cramps, cold sweats, runny nose, restless legs, excessive sneezing and yawning, and high blood pressure.
 Depression, anxiety, and insomnia are common as well.

 Alcohol and benzodiazepine withdrawal can be extremely dangerous and even lead to convulsions and death.
-Opiate addicts might feel like they want to die during acute withdrawal but opiate withdrawal is not typically life threatening.
-People who are addicted to multiple drugs can face increased risk of serious complications arising from concurrent withdrawal symptoms.
+Opiate addicts might feel like they want to die during acute withdrawal but opiate withdrawal is not typically life-threatening.
+People who are addicted to multiple drugs can face an increased risk of serious complications arising from concurrent withdrawal symptoms.
 The lists above are not exhaustive.
 There isn’t enough room to list them all here.

 Post Acute Withdrawal Syndrome (PAWS)